Short Term Work Permit - Bahamas Immigration Department

 b) Auditors, Inspectors, and other Officers coming from a corporation’s headquarters outside The Bahamas for a stay of not more than three (3) or four (4) weeks in The Bahamas.

-Further exceptions are where persons are coming to attend a Board of Director’s meeting, a Disaster Preparedness meeting, or those that are a part of the Trusted Traveller Programme (TTP).
-The company is required to notify the Director of Immigration, in writing, at least two (2) days prior to these persons coming to The Bahamas, also providing details of the expected dates of the trip and the airline information.
-A copy of the biographical data page of the individual’s passports should also be submitted.
+In such cases where individuals are coming to attend a Board of Directors meeting, a Disaster Preparedness meeting, or are part of the Trusted Traveller Programme (TTP) the company is required to notify the Director of Immigration in writing at least two (2) days prior to their arrival in The Bahamas.
+The notification should include details of the expected dates of travel and airline information.
+A copy of the biographical data page of each individual’s passport should also be submitted.

 Short Term Work Permit Application Requirements: